mohadmed-adel/curved_carousel/README.md

 `middleItemScaleRatio` : it is scaling parameter for middle item\
 `tiltItemWithcurve` : does the items angle need to be follow to curve, by default this is true\
 `horizontalPadding` : a padding to apply horizontally to the carousel, the default is no padding\
 `animationDuration` : a duration of the item change animation in milliseconds, the default value is 300\
 `onChangeEnd` : a function to trigger when the item change animation is done\
 `onChangeStart` : a function to trigger when the item change animation is start\
 `moveAutomatically` : allow to change the current selected item automatically, default is set to false. \
 `automaticMoveDelay` : the delay between automatic movements, default is 5000\
-`reverseAutomaticMovement` : reverse the direction of the automatic movement, default is false
+`reverseAutomaticMovement` : reverse the direction of the automatic movement, default is false\
+`concaveCurve` : the direction of the curve.
+If `true` the curve is concave (inward, like a bowl) - center item is lower, side items are higher.
+If `false` the curve is convex (outward, like a hill) - center item is higher, side items are lower.
+Default is `true`\
+`controller` : a `CurvedCarouselController` to programmatically control the carousel from outside